 - Gives priority to work, studies, tasks, etc., rather than marriage and singleness

 - Does not have a vision of his/her marriage or singleness as the greatest gift he/she has

-- Makes decisions without thinking their impact on his/her marriage or singleness
+- Makes decisions without thinking about their impact on his/her marriage or singleness

-- Overflows chronically by always being occupied in God´s service or serving others and neglect his/her relationship with them
+- Overflows chronically by always being occupied in God’s service or serving others and neglects his/her relationship with them

 - Lives without boundaries

 - Lacks rhythm between his/her job and resting